MarcusWolschon/osmeditor4android/BUILDING.md

 To make running individual tests simpler refreshing the gradle tasks (assuming there was a prior complete run of the tests) will create individual tasks for the tests, for the failed ones in the "failed tests" group, for successful ones in the "successful tests" group.

+Notes:

-Note: a number of the tests start with the splash screen activity and then wait for the main activity to be started.
+* a number of the tests start with the splash screen activity and then wait for the main activity to be started.
 Experience shows that if one of these fails to complete in certain ways, the following tests that start via the splash screen will not be able to start the main activity.
 Reason unknown.
+* as the complete set of tests takes a long time to run, if running the tests with spoon you can generate screenshots to debug things instead of trying to catch the test running, see LayerDialogTest.backgroundLayer() for an example of this.